Portfolio statistics

 Loan data

-The “Average Investment” reflects the appetite of some of our larger investors and disguises to some extent the fact that we have numerous smaller investors lending at, or marginally above, our minimum £2,500 primary market threshold.
-“Connected Investment” is that proportion of CapitalStackers’ lending provided by our directors and their close family.
-We have invested in every scheme alongside you and feel it may give you comfort to know we also have ‘skin in the game’.
+The “Average Investment” figure reflects the appetite of some of our larger investors, which can mask the fact that many smaller investors participate at or just above our £500 secondary market minimum.
+“Connected Investment” represents the portion of lending provided by our directors and their close family.
+We invest in every scheme alongside you, and we believe it’s reassuring to know that we have genuine ‘skin in the game’.

 Repayment performance